 EU Regulation 2017/460 provides for a network code laying down rules on harmonised gas tariff structures, including rules on the application of a reference price methodology, the associated consultation and publication requirements as well as the calculation of reserve prices for standard capacity products.

-Documents provides reasoned decisions on all the indications referred to in Article 26(1) of EU Regulation 2017/460 and accompanied Annexes listed in the decision.
+Documents provides reasoned decisions on all the indications referred to in Article 26(1) of EU Regulation 2017/460 and accompanied Annexes listed in the decision, for each decision year.